Intersection Cohomology. Simplicial Blow-up and Rational Homotopy: Cochains on filtered face sets

 \section{Cochains on filtered face sets}

-\begin{quote} We compare two cochain complexes defined over a commutative ring $R$.
-The first one is the blow-up, $\tC^*$, of the classical cochains on a face set, previously studied.
-The second one is the dual of a complex, $C_*^{\GM,\ov{p}}$, whose homology is the Goresky and MacPherson homology in the case of a filtered face set associated to a locally conelike space.
-The main result (\thmref{thm:thetwocochains}) is the existence of a quasi-isomorphism, over $R$, between these two complexes. \end{quote}
+\begin{quote} We compare the Thom-Whitney complex (cf. \defref{def:thomwhitney}) to a cochain complex which is the linear dual of the analogous for \ffss~of the classical Goresky and MacPherson intersection chain complex.
+The main result (\thmref{thm:thetwocochains}) is the existence of a quasi-isomorphism between these two complexes, over any field of coefficients, for complementary perversities. \end{quote}